Dark Matter from Anomaly Cancellation at the LHC: DARK MATTER FROM ANOMALY CANCELLATION

 \section{DARK MATTER FROM ANOMALY CANCELLATION}

 The SM is an anomaly-free quantum field theory that is very predictive.
 Anomaly cancellation is a powerful tool that imposes strong constraints on possible extensions of the SM.
-See Refs.~\cite{FileviezPerez:2010gw,FileviezPerez:2015mlm,Allanach:2018vjg,Ellis:2017tkh} for a recent discussion of anomaly cancellation.
+See Refs.~\cite{FileviezPerez:2010gw,FileviezPerez:2015mlm,Allanach:2018vjg,Ellis:2017tkh,FileviezPerez:2024fzc} for a recent discussion of anomaly cancellation.
 In considering different theories for physics beyond the SM (BSM) where extra gauge symmetries exist, it is important to ensure that all new gauge anomalies are cancelled without spoiling the anomaly cancellation in the SM.
 Then, one can investigate the predictions from spontaneous symmetry breaking.

 To simplify the discussion, let us focus on the case where the extra symmetry is an Abelian gauge group $U(1)^{'}$.
-The SM predicts two global symmetries, associated with the conservation of baryon number (B) and total lepton number ($\ell$).
-These symmetries are good symmetries only at the classical level, and are broken at the quantum level by $SU(2)_L$ instantons.
+The SM predicts two global symmetries associated with the conservation of baryon number (B) and total lepton number ($\ell$).
+These symmetries are good symmetries only at the classical level and are broken at the quantum level by $SU(2)_L$ instantons~\cite{tHooft:1976rip}.
 They play a major role in cosmology.
-One can define new gauge theories where either or both, or combinations of them, are promoted to local gauge symmetries~\cite{FileviezPerez:2011pt,Duerr:2013dza,FileviezPerez:2014lnj,Amrith:2018yfb}.
-Since these symmetries are not in general anomaly free, one needs to add extra fermionic degrees of freedom to cancel the anomaly and study the spontaneous breaking of the symmetry.
+One can define new gauge theories where either or both, or combinations of them, are promoted to local gauge symmetries~\cite{FileviezPerez:2011pt,Duerr:2013dza,FileviezPerez:2014lnj,Amrith:2018yfb,FileviezPerez:2024fzc}.
+Since these symmetries are not anomaly free, one needs to add extra fermionic degrees of freedom to cancel the anomalies and then we can study the spontaneous breaking of these symmetries.
 If one of the extra fermionic degrees of freedom is neutral and automatically stable, the theory predicts a DM candidate from anomaly cancellation, as illustrated conceptually in Fig.~\ref{anomaly-DM}.

 Let us now discuss in detail the predictions of a theory where the baryon number is a local gauge symmetry.
 That is, the gauge group $G_{\chi}=U(1)_B$.
 In this context, using the SM quark fields,

 one can estimate the new gauge anomalies: